 In establishing a claim, our attorneys may:

-- Review accident and police reports
+- Obtain and review all accident and police reports

 - Interview witnesses and other passengers